balena-io-experimental/balena-sound/docs/05-audio-interfaces.md

 ### dtoverlay values

 These are the DACs that are known to work with balenaSound.
-If your DAC is not on the list let us know!
-It's usually very simple to add support for new DACs, feel free to open a [PR](https://github.com/balenalabs/balena-sound/compare/) or [issue](https://github.com/balenalabs/balena-sound/issues/new) on our repository.
+If your DAC is not on the list [let us know](../docs/support#contact-us), it's usually very simple to add support for new DACs:

 | DAC Name                      | BALENA_HOST_CONFIG_dtoverlay          | Working
 |-------------------------------|---------------------------------------|----------